silverhammermba/blog/_posts/2026-06-21-the-dreamlands-express.markdown

 * Mironim-Mer has been living a lie, disguising himself as a Sarrubian out of fear that those closest to him will reject him
 * Madame Bruja is essentially on a mission to commit suicide as a final spite to the sorcerer

-The theme for these other dreamers is "giving up on one's dreams".
+The theme for these other dreamers is "giving up on your dreams".
 This lets you introduce some wonderful bittersweet notes later on as the train approaches its terminus.
 This is another train chapter, meaning you need to give your players character portraits to keep track of everyone, as well as a timeline for your own planning.